MicrosoftDocs/power-automate-docs/articles/guided-learning/learning-mobile-app.md

 ## How Flows are Kicked Off ##

    Buttons are flows that are started with a manual action.
-One popular button is **Send a Working from Home email to your Manager**.
+One popular button is **Send a "Working from home today" email to your manager**.
-   You could use this one if you live far away and on days the traffic is a mess!
+   You could use this one if you live far away and on days when the traffic is a mess!

 Use the **Browse** button to check out templates for **more button flows** to add to your collection.